Oshkosh M1070: History

 The Enhanced Heavy Equipment Transporter System (EHETS) is considered the replacement for the M1070/M1070A1/M1300 in U.S. Army service.
 The U.S. Army announced in July 2016 that it wished to use FY 2016 funds to start an engineering study into an EHET that would replace the M1070A1 and M1000 semi-trailers.
 This study had previously been slated to commence in FY 2017.
 The intent was that the EHETS would comprise a tractor and semi-trailer to transport, recover, and evacuate a +80 tonne (72,575 kg) combat loaded M1 Abrams and associated M88 recovery system, which was anticipated to weigh more than 84,000 kg.
 The M1070A1 and M1000 are technically unable to transport such loads.

 Under Solicitation Number W56HZV-18-R-0190, the U.S. Army issued a Sources Sought notice for EHETS in September 2018.
-Under Solicitation Number W56HZV-18-R-0190, the US Army in September 2018 announced an EHETS Industry Day to be held in October 2018.
-In April 2020 the US Army under notice ID PANDTA-20-P-0000-007236 announced an EHETS contract opportunity Request for Information (RfI) as a Special Notice.
+Under Solicitation Number W56HZV-18-R-0190, the U.S. Army in September 2018 announced an EHETS Industry Day to be held in October 2018.
+In April 2020 the U.S. Army under notice ID PANDTA-20-P-0000-007236 announced an EHETS contract opportunity Request for Information (RfI) as a Special Notice.
 The purpose of the RfI is to assess the marketplace availability and industry capabilities for providing an EHETS Trailer.
 The proposed EHETS Trailer solution is to be a trailer capable of transporting a payload of both 85 tonnes and 82 tonnes while meeting European Highway Axle Restrictions for road permits.
 The army is interested in contracting directly with trailer manufacturers as the prime contractor.

-As of November 2020 the US Army stated that it was working towards a future solicitation and intended to move forward with additional EHETS procurement beginning in FY 2022.
+As of November 2020 the U.S. Army stated that it was working towards a future solicitation and intended to move forward with additional EHETS procurement beginning in FY 2022.
 The M1300/M1302 procurement for Europe covered in the previous sub-section will fulfill a portion of the overall EHETS procurement.